 Bolster recruiting efforts

 Why does this matter?
-If you take a look at the data, it costs employers an average of 33% of a worker’s annual salary to hire a replacement if they leave.
-This means that if a mid-level employee who was paid an annual salary of $100,000 decides to leave your company to join another that offered better benefits, it would cost you $33,000 to replace that individual.
-By reducing the turnover rate at your organization, you could potentially save thousands of dollars as a result.
+If you look at the data, it costs employers an average of 33% of a worker’s annual salary to hire a replacement if they leave.
+This means that if a mid-level employee paid an annual salary of $100,000 decides to leave your company to join another offering better benefits, it would cost you $33,000 to replace that individual.
+By reducing your organization's turnover rate, you could save thousands of dollars as a result.

 If you’re interested in learning more about Carrot’s comprehensive fertility benefits offerings, let us know.